eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 Implementations that support access control require an access token.
 To provide the opportunity for `Credential Service` implementations to enforce proof-of-possession, the access token MUST be contained in the `presentiation_access_token` claim of a self-issued identity token as defined in [Base Identity Protocol Section 4](./identity.protocol.base.md#4-self-issued-id-tokens).
-The self-issued token must be submitted in the HTTP `Authorization` header prefixed with `Bearer` of the request.
+The self-issued token MUST be submitted in the HTTP `Authorization` header prefixed with `Bearer` of the request.

 # 4. Resolution API